Social-AI-Studio/MATK/README.rst

 - ``class_path``: class path of the model you chose (e.g., ``models.flava.FlavaClassificationModel``).
 - ``model_class_or_path``: class or path of the pretrained model (e.g., ``facebook/flava-full``).

-The following parameters are specified as '???' because they are specific to the experiment configuration:
+For all other optional parametesr listed below please refer to the experiment config files we provide:

 - ``cls_dict (dict)``: dictionary where each key-value pair is defined as ``{label}:#number of class``.
 - ``optimizers``